-Total official development flows to the agricultural sector has increased in absolute volume since 2000, though its share of total aid flows has decreased from around 25% in the mid-1980s to around 5% in 2019.
-According to the UN SDG status report, the shift is largely caused by increasing aid flows towards social sectors.
+Although the total official development flows to the agricultural sector have increased in absolute volume since 2000, its share of total aid flows has decreased from around 25% in the mid-1980s to approximately 5% in 2019.
+The UN SDG status report suggests that this shift is primarily due to the increasing aid flows directed towards social sectors.

-The agricultural orientation index shows a mixed pattern across the Nordic countries.
-Norway and Finland have decreased their index score over the past two decades, indicating lower orientation towards the agricultural sector.
+The AOI index presents a varied pattern across the Nordic countries.
+Norway and Finland have experienced a decline in their index scores over the past two decades, indicating a lower orientation towards the agricultural sector.
 In contrast, the other Nordic countries initially had lower index scores with less change observed over time.

-Data on official development flows to the agricultural sector exists for the Nordic countries, but only in terms of absolute values, making it unsuitable for a comparative analysis in this context.
+Data on official development flow to the agricultural sector is available for the Nordic countries, but only in terms of absolute values, making it unsuitable for a comparative analysis in this context.
 The OECD does not provide an assessment of progress towards this target.

 Correct and prevent trade restrictions and distortions in world agricultural markets, including through the parallel elimination of all forms of agricultural export subsidies and all export measures with equivalent effect, in accordance with the mandate of the Doha Development Round

 In late 2015, World Trade Organization (WTO) members agreed to eliminate all forms of agricultural export subsidies.
 Developed countries were required to remove these subsidies immediately, while developing countries had until the end of 2018.
 Data from the WTO shows that the level of subsidies has been drastically reduced over the past years.

 While no evaluation is given on a country-level basis, the OECD highlights in its analysis of this SDG target that when examining a broad range of agricultural support measures, two-thirds of support to farmers is provided through measures that strongly distort farm business decisions.
 These measures consequently distort global agricultural production and trade.